 - Scheduling the requests for memory access.

-If a computer systems has multiple users and allows the concurrent execution of multiple processes, then the various processes must be protected from one another’s activities.
-Protection refers to mechanism for controlling the access of programs, processes, or users to the resources defined by a computer systems.
+If a computer systems have multiple users and allow the concurrent execution of multiple processes, then the various processes must be protected from one another’s activities.
+Protection refers to a mechanism for controlling the access of programs, processes, or users to the resources defined by a computer system.

 Command Interpreter System